shuttersh/shutter/packages/react/README.md

 Pass the resulting `File` to `createShutter()` as `options.files`.

+Note: The submitted file will be publicly accessible.

 ### `createFileFromBuffer(content: Buffer, fileName: string, options: FileCreationOptions = {}): File`

 Allows you to submit a file from in-memory contents.
 Check out the [@shutter/api documentation](../api) for details.